mckennapsean/dissertation/content/02-background.md

 interaction techniques, and systems.
 This process of making something new is why design plays an integral role in research [@Fallman2003a].
-As such, there exist a variety of theoretical models for visualization design and even more that have been adapted, used, and taught by visualization designers to novices.
+As such, there exist a variety of theoretical models for visualization design and even more that have been adapted, used, and taught by visualization designers.
 In this work, we focus on two kinds of models for visualization design: decision models and process models [@Meyer]. **Decision models** capture the _what_ and _why_ of design by characterizing the rationale behind the decisions that a designer makes. **Process models**, on the other hand, capture the _how_ of design, characterizing the actions that a designer takes as a series of steps.
 Linking a